lopezemm/ACMELearning/README.md

 SignUp

 First you have to signup to the application using the register service.
-If you don't signup you wont be able to use any of the services
+If you don't signup you wont be able to use any of the services.
+After signup you have to use basic authentication for all your request using your username and password

 Students